shawilayoul/restaurant/README.md

-Restaurant is a restaurant wensite where user can order food online with out going to the restaurant physically.
+Restaurant is a restaurant wenbsite where user can order food online with out going to the restaurant physically.